HWID Spoofing Guides

 Hardware Coverage

 The Finals's anti-cheat silently reads dozens of hardware identifiers from your PC while it's running — long before you reach a match.
-Learn how The Finals's anti-cheat works and why it's difficult to bypass without a spoofer.
+Learn how EasyAntiCheat works in The Finals and why it's difficult to bypass without a spoofer.
 Below is a sample of the identifiers being tracked.

 | Hardware Identifier | The Finals Tracks | TraceX Rewrites |